connelhooley/AkkaTestingHelpers/README.md

     .CreateFramework<ParentActor>(this, Props.Create(() => new ParentActor(), 2));
 ```

-#### Using the framework
+#### Using the unit test framework
 > Note: some of these examples use the `FluentAssertions` NuGet package.

-Once you have a framework you send messages to your SUT actor by using the sut property.
+Once you have created a framework you can send messages to your SUT actor by using the `Sut` property.
 The following example sends a message of the type `string` to the sut actor.
 ``` csharp
 framework.Sut.Tell("hello world");
 ```